siriwardhanage/Hello-Microverse/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Microvere team.
+I would like to thank Microvere team.!

 <!-- LICENSE -->